Breaking Free from the Excuse of ‘Moderation’

 The Changing Landscape of Diet and Nutrition

 Over the past few decades, our understanding of what constitutes moderation has shifted dramatically.
-What once was a rare indulgence—like enjoying a slice of cake or a fast-food meal—has morphed into a common practice.
-This shift has led to larger portion sizes and more frequent consumption of processed foods, causing many to lose sight of what moderation truly means.
+What once was a rare indulgence, like enjoying a slice of cake or a fast-food meal, has morphed into a common practice.
+This shift has led to larger portion sizes and more frequent consumption of processed foods, contributing to chronic inflammation, insulin resistance, and rising rates of chronic disease in America.

-For example, the size of a "medium" soda has grown from 12 ounces to nearly 32 ounces, and snacks that were once enjoyed occasionally are now staples in many diets.
-This change has significant implications for our health, leading to the normalization of unhealthy choices.
+For example, the size of a "medium" soda has grown from 12 ounces to nearly 32 ounces, and snacks that were once occasional treats are now staples in many diets.
+This normalization of processed foods plays a major role in metabolic dysfunction and blood sugar imbalance.

 The Hidden Costs of "Just a Little"

 The belief that a little indulgence is harmless can be dangerous.
-While it might seem innocuous to have a small dessert or a couple of drinks on the weekend, these habits accumulate over time.
-Every food we consume interacts with our body on a cellular level, and harmful substances like added sugars, refined grains, and unhealthy fats can contribute to chronic inflammation, weight gain, and various health issues.
+While it might seem harmless to have a small dessert or a couple of drinks on the weekend, these habits accumulate over time.
+Every food we consume interacts with our body on a cellular level, and harmful substances like added sugars, refined grains, and unhealthy fats can contribute to systemic inflammation, weight gain, and gut health disruption.

 Understanding the Impact of Food Choices